 We are a large and inclusive choir in which members of all standards enjoy singing.
 Musicianship is fostered with a planned rehearsal schedule, workshops and opportunities to sing in smaller groups.
 The social side of music-making is also something we enjoy, with regular events, a summer party, and an annual trip, under the auspices of the Summertown Singers, to do some a cappella singing abroad.

 Since its foundation in 1961, SCS has performed a diverse range of choral music, from major works such as Brahms’s German Requiem and Mozart’s Great Mass in C minor to less familiar miniatures such as Britten’s Five Flower Songs and Randall Thompson’s Frostiana.
-More recently it has performed a thrilling Monteverdi Vespers, Handel’s Israel in Egypt and Bach’s B minor Mass with period instruments.
+More recently it has performed a thrilling Monteverdi Vespers, Handel’s Israel in Egypt, and Bach’s B minor Mass and Handel’s Messiah with period instruments.

 The choir has regularly commissioned new works: in 2009, Bill Ives’s Songs of Ariel, based on texts from Shakespeare; in 2011, for the choir’s golden jubilee concert, Philip Moore’s Three Oxford Songs; in 2014, Andrew Gant’s RVW Suite; and in 2019, Bill Ives’s One Morning in Spring: Three Folksongs from Oxfordshire.